department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/product/Privacy-Threshold-Analysis-1095b.md

 - [ ] This IT system or project has an existing approved PIA

 2. Please describe the purpose of the IT system, project or program in layman’s terms so that a non-technical person can understand.
 IRS Form 1095-B reports the months a person had qualifying minimum health coverage to the IRS.
 The VA sends this document to Veterans to show what months they were covered under the VA healthcare system.
 Our team is digitizing the 1095-B IRS tax form to make it available to Veterans to download on VA.gov.

-> Provide description
+We do not collect any new information from Veterans.
+We are taking information the Veteran has submitted to the HEC enrollment center, putting it into a document, and allowing the Veteran to download the document upon request.

 3. Do you collect, process, or retain Personally Identifiable Information (PII) on any of the following: (check all that apply)

-- [ ] Veterans or dependents
+- [X] Veterans or dependents
 - [ ] VA Employees
 - [ ] VA Contractors
 - [ ] Members of the public